VanOnsNL/wp-gdpr-compliance/wp-gdpr-compliance/readme.txt

 == Screenshots ==

-1. We provide you with tips based on the private data you currently collect in order to comply with the GDPR regulations.
-2. Automatically add GDPR checkboxes to some of your existing plugins, such as Contact Form 7, Gravity Forms, WooCommerce or WordPress Comments.
+1. Automatically add GDPR checkboxes to some of your existing plugins, such as Contact Form 7, Gravity Forms, WooCommerce or WordPress Comments.
+2. We provide you with tips based on the private data you currently collect in order to comply with the GDPR regulations.

 == Changelog ==

+= 1.2.3 =
+*Release date: March 29th, 2018*
+* Storage of explicit consent timestamp
+* Return of the settings tab
+* Added ability to include your privacy policy page
+* Added a couple of apply_filters()
+* Small styling changes
+* Added .POT file to translate this plugin (Thanks for translating!)

 = 1.2.2 =
 *Release date: March 2nd, 2018*